FDio/csit/docs/content/methodology/per_patch_testing.md

 What follows is a list of explanations and recommendations to help users to select the minimal set of tests cases.

-### Verify cycles

-When Gerrit schedules multiple jobs to run for the same patch set, it waits until all runs are complete.
-While it is waiting, it is possible to trigger more jobs (adding runs to the set Gerrit is waiting for), but it is not possible to trigger more runs for the same job, until Gerrit is done waiting.
-After Gerrit is done waiting, it becames possible to trigger the same job again.

-Example.
-User triggers one set of tests on 2n-icx and immediately also triggers other set of tests on 3n-icx.
-Then the user notices 2n-icx run ended early because of a typo in tag expression.
-When the user tries to re-trigger 2n-icx (with a fixed tag expression), that comment is ignored by Jenkins.
-Only when 3n-icx job finishes, the user can trigger 2n-icx again.

-### One comment many jobs

-In the past, the CSIT code which parses for perftest trigger comments was buggy, which lead to bad behavior (as in selection all performance test, because "perftest" is also a robot tag) when user included multiple perftest trigger words in the same comment.

-The worst bugs were fixed since then, but it is still recommended to use just one trigger word per Gerrit comment, just to be safe.

 ### Multiple test cases in run

 While Robot supports OR operator, it does not support parentheses,